 Exercising is an important way to lower your risk for cardiovascular disease.
 Unlike your age or genetics, it's something you control.
 And the good news?
-Even small amounts make a difference.
+Yes, even small amounts of exercise can make a difference.

-Dr. Caroline says a recent study published in the Journal of the American College of Cardiology demonstrates that "physical activity and exercise capacity—how much physical exertion a person can sustain—play a big role in preventing many diseases."
-Further, she says, "they found that patients with heart disease have a 20 to 30 percent decreased risk of death if they exercise regularly—no matter how intense it is, when they start or whether they're losing weight.
+Dr. Caroline says research demonstrates that "physical activity and exercise capacity—how much physical exertion a person can sustain—play a big role in preventing many diseases."
+Further, she says, "they found that patients with heart disease have a 20 to 30 percent decreased risk of death if they exercise regularly—no matter how intense it is, when they start or whether they're losing weight."

-"Exercise has a real impact on cardiovascular health,” Dr. Caroline adds.
+"Exercise has a real impact on cardiovascular health," Caroline adds.
 "It's never too late to start."

 Ready to get moving?